shramee/starklings-cairo1/README.md

 ## Setup and run

-0. Make sure you have Rust and Cargo installed with `nightly` toolchain.
+0. Make sure you have Rust and Cargo installed with the `default` toolchain.
 With rustup,

-   - `curl https://sh.rustup.rs -sSf | sh -s -- --default-toolchain nightly`
+   - `curl https://sh.rustup.rs -sSf | sh -s`
-   - Or `Customise installation` then `Default toolchain?` set to `nightly` and everything else empty.
+   - Or `Customise installation` then `Default toolchain?` set to `stable` and everything else empty.

 1. Run `git clone https://github.com/shramee/starklings-cairo1.git` to clone the repo
 2. Run `cd starklings-cairo1`